stardog-union/launchpad-docs/keycloak/README.md

    > **Note**:
    > In order for the Keycloak user signing in to Launchpad to be auto-created in Stardog, the user must be assigned to a Keycloak role that is pre-defined in Stardog with the same name.

 At a high level, when a user authenticates with Keycloak, a JWT is exchanged between Keycloak and Launchpad.
 Launchpad gets information from the Keycloak JWT (notably the user's email and roles) and discards it.
-This information contained in the Keycloak JWT is then used by Launchpad to encode the JWT's it issues to communicate with the Stardog server.
-In order for this flow to work, the Stardog server must be configured to accept JWT's issued by Launchpad.
+This information contained in the Keycloak JWT is then used by Launchpad to encode the JWTs it issues to communicate with the Stardog server.
+In order for this flow to work, the Stardog server must be configured to accept JWTs issued by Launchpad.

 Diagram demonstrating the flow described above: